ioxiocom/firedantic/README.md

 ## Quick overview

-Firedantic provides simple Pydantic-based models for Firestore, with both sync and async model classes, helpers for composite indexes and TTL policies, and an improved configuration system that supports multiple named Firestore connections.
+Firedantic provides simple Pydantic-based models for Firestore, with both sync and async model classes, helpers for composite indexes and TTL policies, and a new configuration system that supports multiple named Firestore connections.

 ## Usage